UPDATED: FEBRUARY 26, 2025

 - 55 oz (a little under 7 C) water

-Rosewater Lemonade
+Rose Lemonade

 Alright, next up is probably my favorite but I love rose-flavored things.
 I know floral flavors can be polarizing but I am team florals over here!
 This one is much simpler as there is no simple syrup or infusing involved, just mixing the ingredients!
 Now, as I said at the beginning I prefer the most accessible route for my recipes.
 You can in fact make your own rosewater if you are so inclined!
 There are lots of tutorials online but it can be tedious as you have to locate trustworthy, clean, organic roses, and other things.

-- Single Serving Rosewater Lemonade
+Single Serving of Rose Lemonade

 - 2-4 tablespoons of sugar ( I tend to go right down the middle with 3)